ken00535/exercise/README.md

 **zerolog**

 It's very import to pick a good logger.
-It need to have some feature
+It need some feature

 - high performance (you don't want to waste cpu/mem resources on non-biz place) [[ref](https://github.com/rs/zerolog#benchmarks)]
 - field based (easy to integrate with obervability, like ELK)